theinnbox/theinnbox.github.io/_posts/2019-05-19-houston-texas-travel-guide.markdown

 <p class="pb2" style="max-width: 650px; margin: auto;">
 I'll be honest, the hotel game in Houston leaves <i>a lot</i> to be desired and seems mostly catered towards business travelers.
 However, if there was one hotel I would stay at it would be the Alessandra.
 The hotel has modern facilities and tasteful decor with a just enough personality in a central downtown location.</p>

-<p class="f6 i light-silver" style="max-width: 650px; margin: auto;">Hotel Alessandra is wheelchair accessible with and also features braile and auditory guidance for the vision impaired.</p>
+<p class="f6 i light-silver" style="max-width: 650px; margin: auto;">Hotel Alessandra is wheelchair accessible with and also features braille and auditory guidance for the vision impaired.</p>

 <p class="f2 pt5-ns pt3 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;">What To Do</p>